 A health professional can assess if you are suffering from a mood disorder or experiencing another health problem with similar symptoms.
 To properly evaluate your condition, it might be necessary to conduct a physical exam or laboratory tests.
 You will be offered a treatment plan that is adapted to your needs.

 Mood disorders can be treated with recognized treatments.
 Treatment allows people suffering from mood disorders to regain control of their lives and daily activities.
-The earlier you seek help, the faster you will heal.
+The earlier you seek help, the better your chances of recovery.

 In most cases, mood disorders can be healed through psychotherapy, with medication, or a combination of the two.